Last updated: 01/12/2025

 |

 * Involvement is determined by a third party ESG research provider, currently ISS ESG, typically assessed based on revenue derived from defined activities (no revenue thresholds) or in the case of expansion metrics assessed based on capital expenditure.
+Mercer may change the third party ESG research provider and/or change the scope of its role from time to time.

 # Mercer New Zealand has instructed its investment managers to divest any existing exposure to Russian securities as market conditions allow and to prohibit any new investments in Russian securities.
 This may mean that some Funds still retain exposures to Directed Investments in Russian securities, as Mercer New Zealand seeks to divest in a manner that promotes the best interests of investors.